‘One Piece’ Manga: Chapter 864 Was Intentionally Delayed To Celebrate China’s Golden Week Holiday?

 The situation outlined by mangaka Oda is nothing short of precarious and explosive.
 To top it all, the Yonko’s only vulnerability, a photo of Mother Caramel, was smashed by someone crudely dressed as Luffy.
 Owing to the appearance, there are speculations that the disguised character is Brook.
 Unfortunately, with Chapter 864 delayed, there is no confirmation about the identity of hero who smashed the photo.

-Chapter 8630 of manga One Piece was quite favorable to the Straw Hats, Fire Tank pirates and Jinbei.
-Every member of the Straw Hats pirates is still miraculously alive despite spending a prolonged period of time on the Whole Cake Island.
+Chapter 8630 of manga One Piece was quite favorable to the Straw Hats, Fire Tank pirates, and Jinbei.
+Every member of the Straw Hats Pirates is still miraculously alive despite spending a prolonged period on the Whole Cake Island.
 Although a few of the members took a severe beating, none was grievously injured.
-In fact, despite his questionable loyalty, even Pekoms survived a dangerous attack as well as fall from a steep cliff.
+In fact, despite his questionable loyalty, even Pekoms survived a dangerous attack as well as fall from a cliff.
 Meanwhile, the Fire Tanks pirates are still together, and Capone still controls Caesar Clown as well as Brulee.
 While Caesar, who insists on being called Gastino, is a clever, albeit evil, scientist, Brulee controls the Magic Mirror World.
-She has the ability to transport anyone or anything to any place on the island.
+She can transport anyone or anything to any place on the island.

 WTF!!, Sanji, the human torch of One Piece is Real